 Watch Sunset at Chinese Fishing Nets

 If Chinese fishing nets are fun to operate during the day then they look spectacular at the sunset.
 There is no designated area for watching a sunset.
-Go there half an before sunset and find a good place to enjoy the sunset.
+Go there half a before sunset and find a good place to enjoy the sunset.

 Capture the beauty of sun setting down in seawater behind the Chinese nets.
-This is one of the most sought-after places to watch the sunset in Kochi and also a most Instagramable place of Kochi.
+This is one of the most sought-after places to watch the sunset in Kochi and also the most Instagramable place of Kochi.

 Watch Kathakali or Kalaripayattu Performance in Fort Kochi

-A Kathakali Dance theater should be on the top of the list of places to visit in Kochi at night.
+A Kathakali dance theater should be on the top of the list of places to visit in Kochi at night.
 The Kerala Kathakali Centre and Kairali Kathakali center are two most popular places in Fort Cochin to watch a Kathakali or Kalaripayattu performance.

 When going for Kathakali dance performance, visit 2 hours before the performance and see how they apply the elaborate makeup.
 They do the makeup on stage so that viewers know the hard work and preparation goes before a performance.
 It is fun watching the elaborate process of applying makeup.